 The department provide a range of courses pre-approved by the Faculty PhD Committee as PhD courses for all PhD students at the Faculty of Science.

 If the department wishes to offer new courses, these should also be approved in advance by the Faculty PhD Committee.
 Application for approval must contain the following information about the course:

 Extent (number of hours and ECTS credits)

-A statement from the Department’s PhD Committee should also be included regarding the course's suitability as a PhD course
+A statement from the Department’s PhD Study Committee should also be included regarding the course's suitability as a PhD course

 It is not necessary to seek approval for pre-approved research courses offered by one's own institution.
 The PhD School Secretariat must, however, be notified when the course is passed.
 Pre-approved research courses are shown on the PhD School website.

 PhD students can seek approval for summer/winter schools, external courses and similar to be recognized as PhD courses before or after the course takes place.
 Final approval requires that the course is assessed with a satisfactory result.
 On the form it must be indicated who is the provider of the activity and what number of ECTS credits is being proposed.
 The form is signed by the student and the principal supervisor.
 An academic description or similar should be included as well as any documentation demonstrating that the activity has been completed/passed.